awsdocs/amazon-connect-admin-guide/doc_source/set-voice-id.md

-# Contact block: Set Voice ID<a name="set-voice-id"></a>
+# Flow block: Set Voice ID<a name="set-voice-id"></a>

 ## Description<a name="set-voice-id-description"></a>
 + Enables audio streaming and sets thresholds for voice authentication and detection of fraudsters in a watchlist\.
 For more information about this feature, see [Use real\-time caller authentication with Voice ID](voice-id.md)\.
-+ Sends audio to Amazon Connect Voice ID to verify the caller's identity and match against fraudsters in watchlist, as soon as the call is connected to a contact flow\.
++ Sends audio to Amazon Connect Voice ID to verify the caller's identity and match against fraudsters in watchlist, as soon as the call is connected to a flow\.
 + Use a [Play prompt](play.md) block before **Set Voice ID** to stream audio properly\.
 You can edit it to include a simple message such as "Welcome\."
 + Use a [Set contact attributes](set-contact-attributes.md) block after **Set Voice ID** to set the customer ID for the caller\.

+  The `CustomerId` may be a customer number from your CRM, for example\.
+You can create a Lambda function to pull the unique customer ID of the caller from your CRM system\.
+Voice ID uses this attribute as the `CustomerSpeakerId` for the caller\.

+  `CustomerId` can be an alphanumeric value\.
+It supports only \_ and \- \(underscore and hyphen\) special characters\.
+It does not need to be UUID\.
+For more information, see `CustomerSpeakerId` in the [Speaker](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_Speaker.html) data type\.
 + Use a [Check Voice ID](check-voice-id.md) block after **Set Voice ID** to branch based on the results of the enrollment check, authentication, or fraud detection\.
-+ For information about how to use **Set Voice ID** in a contact flow, along with [Check Voice ID](check-voice-id.md) and [Set contact attributes](set-contact-attributes.md), see [Step 2: Configure Voice ID in your contact flow](enable-voiceid.md#enable-voiceid-step2) in [Enable Voice ID](enable-voiceid.md)\.
++ For information about how to use **Set Voice ID** in a flow, along with [Check Voice ID](check-voice-id.md) and [Set contact attributes](set-contact-attributes.md), see [Step 2: Create a new Voice ID domain and encryption key](enable-voiceid.md#enable-voiceid-step2) in [Enable Voice ID](enable-voiceid.md)\.

 ## Supported channels<a name="set-security-channels"></a>